codenet/understanding-rust-vmm/mptable.md

         ..Default::default()
 });
 ```
-The are defined as follows
+These are defined as follows
 | Field | Description|
 | ----------- | ----------- |
 | ENTRY TYPE | A value of 0 identifies a processor entry. |